dattalab/striatum-3d-action-selection/README.md

 Installation instructions

 1. Download the repository onto your local machine.
-1. Add the path (including subdirectories) to your MATLAB path.
+1. Add the path to the github repository (including subdirectories) to your MATLAB path.
 Note that you'll need the Signal Processing, Bioinformatics, Image Processing, and Parallel Computing Toolboxes installed.

 <br><br>